 random-in-range, however, so I’ve included an alternate implementation in the Exercise file.
 Consult the documentation for

 random to learn how to set a particular state.
-For Exercise 3.6, you may need to learn more about how pseudorandom numbers are typically generated, though the footnote from the text discussing
+For Exercise 3.6, you may need to learn more about how pseudorandom numbers are typically generated; the footnote from the text discussing

-estimator should take one argument, the number of trials, and return an estimate.
+estimator should take just one argument, the number of trials, and then return an estimate.
 An example is given in the file that uses

 estimate-integral and a triangle-shaped region.
 This should work as a guide to write your own tests using the unit circle in order to get an approximation of π.
 Additionally, there are a few more tests added to explore what happens to the estimate when certain parameters are varied, such as defining a different circle for area testing or altering the bounding box for the Monte Carlo integration.